Whangārei Art Museum

 Who We Surveyed This Period

-Avg trip spend per response
+Avg trip spend (per adult‑eq)

-Museum-Attributable Impact
+WAM-Attributable Impact

 Portion Justified by the WAM Influence Question